-Texting While Driving Accident Lawyers
+Texting and Driving Accident Lawyer

 While various states have passed laws in recent years prohibiting drivers from reading or sending text messages while operating a motor vehicle, these regulations have not stopped everyone from engaging in this dangerous behavior.
 Fortunately, this law has made it easier for people injured in crashes to prove negligence and pursue civil recovery.

-If you were injured in a collision due to a texting driver, it may be worth talking to a texting while driving accident lawyer about your legal options.
+If you were injured in a collision due to a texting driver, it may be worth talking to a texting and driving accident lawyer about your legal options.
 With guidance from a seasoned car accident attorney, you could more effectively collect evidence to demonstrate the defendant’s reckless or careless actions, and pursue compensation for all of your ensuing injuries and losses.

 How Texting and Driving Confers Civil Liability